OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 We often use the Mollweide projection in our research because it is an equal area projection that is easier to work with and does not visually distort the significance of the poles.

-For an interactive visualization of how areas are distorted in different projections, I recommend Ningchuan Xiao's [Map Projections visualizer](https://ncxiao.github.io/map-projections/index.html).

 ### Process